PrabaV88/MBAI5310G-AI-Programming-Prabaseelan-Vettivelu/Assignment_4/README.md

 The goal of this project is not only to build a machine learning model, but also to interpret the model results from a business perspective.
 The model helps FitLife Studio identify members who may need proactive retention support before they fail to renew.

+## Key Results

+- Testing Accuracy: 73.17%
+- Precision for Yes: 69.23%
+- Recall for Yes: 56.25%
+- F1-Score for Yes: 62.07%
+- Training Accuracy: 78.05%
+- Testing Accuracy: 73.17%
+- The model does not show strong signs of overfitting.

 ---

 ## 2. Business Problem